ck-unifr/road-safety/README.md

 The repository contains:

-* ./notebook/accident_prediction.ipynb: the notebook contains the steps of my solution.
+* accident_prediction.ipynb: the notebook contains the steps of my solution.
-* ./notebook/accident_prediction.html: the notebook in the html format.
+* accident_prediction.html: the notebook in the html format.
-* ./slides/accident_prediction.pdf: the slides which summarize my solution.
+* accident_prediction_slides.pdf: the slides which summarize my solution.